Perfect Baked Tofu

 • TOTAL

-Our family’s favorite baked tofu recipe!
-Thanks to a few simple ingredients, this recipe takes tofu from boring to delicious.
-Add this to your favorite stir-fry, rice bowls, curries, or enjoy alone.
-The cornstarch is optional, but it will make the exterior of the tofu cubes crispier.
-Arrowroot is an alternative to cornstarch, but it does not hold up as well over time or when added to curries and soups.
+I love this easy baked tofu recipe!
+We use a simple tofu marinade, which takes tofu from boring to delicious.
+Add it to your favorite stir-fry, rice bowls, and curries, or enjoy it alone.
+The cornstarch is optional, but it will make the exterior of the tofu cubes much crispier.
+You can substitute arrowroot, but it does not hold up as well over time or when added to curries and soups.
 I prefer cornstarch for this recipe.

 Makes 4 servings